Uberspace/lab/source/guide_miniflux.rst

  command=miniflux-linux-amd64

-Tell supervisord_ to refresh its configuration and start the service:
+Tell :manual:`supervisord <daemons-supervisord>` to refresh its configuration and start the service:

 ::